daattali/beautiful-jekyll/_posts/2023-07-14-property-services.md

 We're a married couple based in Cowes and Newport on the Isle of Wight.

-Each of us has a different focus but together we provide a range of domestic property services.
+Each of us has a different focus but we complement each other to provide a range of domestic property services.

+We will normally work together on a job

 we sdrg trg strh strh strh strh sths trh